drewpterry/kanjikorner/README.md

 kanjikorner
 ===========
-A spaced-repitition bases web application for learning Japanese vocabulary.
+A spaced-repitition based web application for learning Japanese vocabulary using django and vue.js .
 View at [kanjisama.com](kanjisama.com) .

 ```pip install virtualenv```